 Download this poster from PHE for guidance and information on notifiable diseases and how notifications should be made.

-See the following case study as an example as to why it’s important to notify cases in a timely fashion.
+The following case study is an example as to why it’s important to notify cases in a timely fashion.

 Early notification can help the HPT take public health actions to prevent further cases.

 Public Health England.
 Hepatitis C virus (HCV) whole genome sequencing.
 Public Health England (PHE) has developed the first ever clinically validated whole genome sequencing test for Hepatitis C virus (HCV) as part of a global effort to eliminate HCV by 2025.
 PHE will be the first place in the UK to offer a clinically validated test which looks at both viral strain and resistance in one test.
 This enables clinicians to provide patients with quicker access to curative treatment plans.

 RCN.
 Infection prevention and control.
 The RCN is actively involved in infection prevention issues and practice to support improvements in nursing practice and patient outcomes across the UK.
 These pages include information on sepsis, antimicrobial resistance and standards for infusion therapy.